echochamber/bazel-sandbox/Notes.md

 3. [x] Grpc Server in Docker Container.
 4. [ ] Grpc Bridge
 5. [ ] Bazel for building.
+6. [ ] Look into build systems for providing protos to cargo, grpc builds, etc...
+7. [ ] Pull in external proto defs using a build system (google.api.http protos).

 Try this https://github.com/namely/docker-protoc